diefenbach/django-lfc/docs/user/manage/page.rst

 **Placeholders**

-One can use several placeholders within both fields, which are:
+You can use several placeholders within both fields, which are:

 - <title>